VHaardt/Deep-Learning-project/README.md

-# DL_VH_unimib
+# University project for the "Foundation of Deep Learning" course
-University project for the "Foundation of Deep Learning" course
+Skin Lesion Detector